peteriou18/f-os/README.md

-opcode - create opcode word. get n dwords from stack and compile it as bytes to code segment code_top - address of value of first free byte in code segment label - get value from stack, create word with execution semantic: calculate and compile value to code segment
+opcode - create opcode word. get n dwords from stack and compile it as bytes to code segment code_top - address of value of first free byte in code segment label - get value from stack, create word with execution semantic: calculate and compile value to code segment T->T,N - put on stack counter of string.